What Is IoMT? Features, Components, and Healthcare Benefits

 How does IoMT work?

+In a real-world IoMT scenario, you would have a wearable device, like a smartwatch, that monitors your heart rate and daily activity.
+This little device doesn't just keep your data to itself.
 Instead, it sends your health information to your smartphone, which could then relay it to your doctor's computer in the office.
 Now, if your heart rate spikes or drops unexpectedly, your healthcare provider can receive an alert in real time.

-Take smart pill bottles, as another example.
+Take smart pill bottles as another example.
 They can remind patients to take their medication and notify caregivers if a dose is missed.
 Or, consider connected insulin pens that automatically log the time and amount of each dose in a digital diary.
 These devices help manage chronic conditions more efficiently by ensuring that everyone involved in care has access to accurate, up-to-date information.

 In hospitals, IoMT transforms the entire network.
 Smart beds can detect when they are occupied and even adjust themselves for optimal patient comfort and support.
 Mobile imaging devices can upload images directly to patient records, reducing wait times and improving diagnosis speeds.